jasondegraw/STADIC/doc/AddingNewPrimitives.md

 be initialized to have no contents, but must cause an error if the user attempts to write out the primitive without adding data to the primitive.

+We have been naming the primitives by appending the general primitive type to the Radiance name of the primitive.
+In this scheme the "plastic" primitive is PlasticMaterial, the "polygon" primitive is PolygonGeometry, and so on.

 Add Basic Tests
 ---------------